MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/audio-conferencing-in-office-365/reset-a-conference-id-for-a-user.md

 A dynamic conference ID is included at the bottom of meeting invitations along with the dial-in phone numbers that can be used by callers to call in to a meeting.
 When the user dials the phone number, the auto attendant for the meeting will ask the caller to enter this conference ID so they can attend the meeting.

 > [!NOTE]
 > Se il proprio provider di servizi di conferenza è Microsoft, gli ID conferenza degli utenti sono impostati solo su dinamico.
 Non è possibile modificarlo.
-Gli ID conferenza vengono impostati automaticamente solo per gli utenti di Skype for Business abilitati per Audioconferenza.
+Gli ID conferenza vengono impostati automaticamente solo per gli utenti di Skype for business abilitati per i servizi di audioconferenza.

 ## <a name="resetting-the-conference-id-for-a-user"></a>Reimpostare l'ID conferenza per un utente